-If Excel detects that your Excel Formula or Function contains an error, it may return an error message (e.g. #VALUE!, #N/A).
+If Excel detects that your Excel Formula or Function contains an error, it will return an error message (e.g. #VALUE!, #N/A).

 The error message that you are presented with, provides information about the type and cause of the Excel formula error.
 It can therefore assist you with identifying and fixing the problem.

 The table below provides a quick reference guide of what each of the different error messages means.
-Further information and examples are provided further down the page.
+Further details and examples of each error type are provided further down the page.

 |#NULL!||-||Arises when you refer to an intersection of two ranges that do not intersect.|